Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Experiments

-\paragraph{Usage 2: Training strategy} Additionally, the accuracy law can also be used to derive a simple yet effective sampling strategy to ease the imbalance between quantity and pattern complexity of pretraining data.
+\paragraph{Usage 2: Training strategy} Beyond constructing the evaluation benchmark, the complexity metric can also be used to derive a simple yet effective sampling strategy to ease the imbalance between quantity and pattern complexity of pre-training data.
 Specifically, by assigning higher sampling weights to time series with greater complexity calculated by Eq.~\ref{equ:definition}, the model is encouraged to learn more diverse and intricate temporal patterns during training.

-Here we pre-train Time-MoE \citep{shi2024time} and Sundial \citep{liu2025sundial}, two representative large time series models with point- and patch-wise modeling architectures, on TimeBench and evaluate them on our newly proposed generation data benchmark.
-As shown in Figure \ref{fig:large-results}, our sampling strategy can consistently promote both models by a large margin.
+To validate its effectiveness, we pre-train two representative time series foundation models, Time-MoE \cite{shi2024time} and Sundial \cite{liu2025sundial}, which feature point-wise and patch-wise modeling architectures, respectively, on the TimeBench dataset.
+We evaluate their performance using our newly generated benchmark.
+To ensure a fair comparison, we strictly adhered to their reported pretraining paradigms, modifying only the data sampling weights.
+As illustrated in Figure \ref{fig:large-results}-right, the sampling strategy leads to consistent performance improvements across both models, demonstrating its generalizability and effectiveness.